 When Microsoft ends support for Windows XP, it will stop releasing security and other updates for it.
 It will even stop supporting Microsoft Security Essentials on Windows XP.
 And once Microsoft stops providing security patches and updates to Windows XP SP3 and Microsoft Security Essentials, it will become an open playground for hackers and malware pushers.
 It will effectively have a zero-day vulnerability in perpetuity!
-You can read more about the perils of staying with Windows XP after End Of Support.
+You can read more about the risks of staying with Windows XP after End Of Support.

 Although Microsoft will stop supporting Windows XP, there will be many software companies who will continue to support it.
 Several security companies like have already announced their intentions to continue supporting their antivirus and security software for Windows XP.
 But it is indeed a question – how long would other software companies want to support a platform that is practically for all purposes, dead in the water.
 Of course one cannot discount the fact that in case of an outbreak, Microsoft might just be compelled to release some security updates under public pressure – but that’s another question.

 This post is meant to try and help those from such countries, where the usage of Windows XP would still be high and for those users who would be constrained to use it simply because they may not be able to afford to upgrade, by suggesting some steps they can take!
 It will attempt to list some steps which a Windows XP home user could take to minimize risks and mitigate their potential security problems.